pokt-network/poktroll/docusaurus/docs/actors/appgate_server.md

 ## Overview

-An `AppGate Server` is responsible for relaying requests between a client dApp (e.g. mobile app, web app, etc...) and the `Supplier`s on Pocket Network, handling all intermediary business logic.
+An `AppGate Server` is responsible for relaying requests between a client dApp (e.g. mobile app, web app, etc...) and the [Supplier](./supplier.md)s on Pocket Network, handling all intermediary business logic.

-A `Gateway` operator or a sovereign `Application` interested in accessing Pocket Network directly would need to run an `AppGate Server` or custom software that implements the same functionality.
+A [Gateway](./gateway.md) operator or a sovereign [Application](./application.md) interested in accessing Pocket Network directly would need to run an `AppGate Server` or custom software that implements the same functionality.[POKTRollSDK](../packages/sdk.md) could be leveraged to build such software.

 ## Configuration

-Configurations and additional documentation related to operating an `AppGate Server` can be found [appgate_server_config.md](../configs/appgate_server_config.md).
+Configurations and additional documentation related to operating an `AppGate Server` can be found at [appgate_server_config.md](../configs/appgate_server_config.md)

 ## CLI